Freetrade vs Trading 212

 Trading 212 wins when…

-• You’re an EU investor (Freetrade is not a practical option for you).
+• You’re an EU investor (Freetrade is UK-only).

 • You need Pies for automated percentage-weighted recurring contributions.

-EU investors: Freetrade is a UK-focused broker.
+EU investors: Freetrade is a UK-only broker.
 Unless you have a UK address, Trading 212 is the relevant option of the two — or consider IBKR or DEGIRO for a broader EU-first comparison.

 Where each broker actually operates